IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 propagate that work, subject to this License.
 You are not responsible for enforcing compliance by third parties with this License.

-An &ldquo;entity transaction&rdquo; is a transaction transferring control of an organization, or substantially all assets of one, or subdividing an organization, or merging organizations.
+An “entity transaction” is a transaction transferring control of an organization, or substantially all assets of one, or subdividing an organization, or merging organizations.
 If propagation of a covered work results from an entity transaction, each party to that